aonufrei/threads-docs/threads.md

 */
 ```

-The part of code, that is surrounded by `lock()` and `unlock()` methods, defines the code that can be executed only by one thread at time.
-Remember to use `try-finally` when working in `Lock`.
-Otherwise, there is a risk your method will be permanently blocked if an exception will occur.
+The part of the code that is surrounded by the `lock()` and `unlock()` methods defines the code that can be executed only by one thread at a time.
+Remember to use `try-finally` when working with `Lock`.
+Otherwise, there is a risk that your method will be permanently blocked if an exception occurs.

-In most cases, it is recommended to use `synchronized` over `Lock`, as it is more secure and is improves the code readability.
+In most cases, it is recommended to use `synchronized` over `Lock`, as it is more secure and it improves the code readability.
 But `Lock` allows more flexibility and can be used in more complex situations.

 <h2 id="wait-notify">wait(), notify() and notifyAll()</h2>

 In some cases you'd like to implement one task using multiple threads.
-For example, you are modelling the process of creating a tea.
-The steps of creating a tea are:
+For example, you are modelling the process of making tea.
+The steps of making tea are:
-1. Pick up a cup
+1. Take a cup
 2. Add some sugar
 3. Add a tea-bag
 4. Pour some boiled water
-5. Mix all
+5. Mix everything

 We will create a separate thread for each procedure.

 Java allows to stop and resume the execution of some thread using `wait()`, `notify()`, and `notifyAll()` methods. `wait()` is used to stop thread execution until `notify()` or `notifyAll()` methods are called.
-These methods are placed in the `Object` class, so all objects in Java contain them. `notifyAll()` should be used, when there are more `wait()` calls in the class.
+These methods are placed in the `Object` class, so all the objects in Java contain them. `notifyAll()` should be used when there are more `wait()` calls in the class.

-So now, lets review the example of using these methods to make some tea:
+Now let's review the example of using these methods to make some tea:
 ```java
 public class TeaProcess {
 	public static void main(String[] args) throws InterruptedException {